BillJr99/Ursinus-CS377/_pages/Activities/activity-nosqldatamodels.md

 ### Key-Value Data Model
 In a key-value data model, data is stored as a collection of key-value pairs.
 The key is unique and used to retrieve the associated value.
 This model is simple and efficient, making it suitable for scenarios that require fast read and write operations.
 It is commonly used for caching, session management, and storing user profiles.

 One popular key-value database is Redis, which is an open-source, in-memory data store.
-According to the article "Setting up Redis" by Ramko [^1^], Redis can be easily configured and hosted for free.
+Redis can be easily configured and hosted for free.
 Below is a Python code example demonstrating how to connect to a Redis server and perform basic operations:

 ```python
 import redis